 - D. Other Outdoor Use Areas.
 Where the Director finds that an outdoor use without screening would have a detrimental effect, the outdoor use shall be screened from view from any public street or freeway; existing or planned residential area; or publicly accessible open space or park and recreation area. - E. Materials.
 Unless otherwise specified, screening walls shall be constructed of stucco, decorative block, concrete panel, wood not less than one inch thick, or other substantially equivalent material. - 1.
 Supports.
-Supports shall be of four-by-four wood posts, pipe, or masonry piers located on a maximum six-foot center and cemented in place. - Berms.
-An earth berm may be used instead of or in combination with the above types of screening walls. - 3.
-Vegetation.
-Required screening may be provided through an evergreen hedge or mix of evergreen shrubs and trees of a type, density, and spacing so that sight and illumination will be obscured through the screening within three years of planting and the vegetation is maintained at a minimum height of six feet.
+Supports shall be of four-by-four wood posts, pipe, or masonry piers located on a maximum six-foot center and cemented in place. - 2.
+Berms.
+An earth berm may be used instead of or in combination with the above types of screening walls. - Vegetation.
+Required screening may be provided through an evergreen hedge or mix of evergreen shrubs and trees of a type, density, and spacing so that sight and illumination will be obscured through the screening within three years of planting and the vegetation is maintained at a minimum height of six feet. - F. Graffiti Prevention.
+Fences and walls shall be designed and built so as to control graffiti in compliance with Section 16.32.060 (Graffiti Prevention and Ease of Removal Provisions). - G. Maintenance.
+Screening walls shall be maintained in good repair, including painting, if required, and shall be kept free of litter or advertising.
+Where hedges are used as screening, trimming or pruning shall be employed as necessary to maintain the maximum allowed height.